 - Economic Opportunities for Low and Very Low-Income Persons.
 Section 3 of the Housing and Urban Development Act of 1968, 12 U.S.C. sec.
-1791u, Economic Opportunities for Low and Very Low-Income Persons; HUD regulations at 24 CFR part 135, including but not limited to subpart E and G reporting requirements; and any Section 3 employment, housing opportunity, or other plan adopted by the Housing Agency. - Affirmatively Furthering Fair Housing.
-Affirmative duty to further fair housing, including elimination of impediments to fair housing; the local jurisdiction or regional Analysis of Impediments to Fair Housing Choice; and the affirmative duty to carry out activities proposed specifically in the RMBD application to address the furtherance of fair housing. - 3.
-Uniform Relocation.
+1791u, Economic Opportunities for Low and Very Low-Income Persons; HUD regulations at 24 CFR part 135, including but not limited to subpart E and G reporting requirements; and any Section 3 employment, housing opportunity, or other plan adopted by the Housing Agency. - 2.
+Affirmatively Furthering Fair Housing.
+Affirmative duty to further fair housing, including elimination of impediments to fair housing; the local jurisdiction or regional Analysis of Impediments to Fair Housing Choice; and the affirmative duty to carry out activities proposed specifically in the RMBD application to address the furtherance of fair housing.
+Section 109 of the Housing and Community Development Act of 1974. - Uniform Relocation.
 Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended (URA) and implementing regulations at 49 CFR part 24. - 4.
 Nondiscrimination.
-The Americans with Disabilities Act, Title IX of the Education Amendments Act of 1972, Fair Housing Act, Title VI of the Civil Rights Act of 1964, section 504 of the Rehabilitation Act of 1973, and the Age Discrimination Act of 1975. - Cost Principles.
+The Americans with Disabilities Act, Title IX of the Education Amendments Act of 1972, Fair Housing Act, Title VI of the Civil Rights Act of 1964, section 504 of the Rehabilitation Act of 1973, the Age Discrimination Act of 1975, and section 109 of the Housing and Community Development Act of 1974. - Cost Principles.
 OMB Circular No. A-122 (Cost Principles for Nonprofit Organizations) or OMB Circular No. A-87 (Cost Principles for Local Units of Government), as appropriate.

-Signed this day of , 2000.
+Siyn ed this day of, 2001.

-Ву:
+By:

-President of I Resident Organiz ration or Other Author orized Representative
+7 President of Resident Organization or Other Authorized Representative

 For:

 Applicant